robert-altwasser/umi-processing/Readme.md

 [Data],,,
 Lane,Sample_ID,Sample_Name,index,index2
 1,S-BeLOV-248164,S-BeLOV-248164,CTGATCGT,GCGCATAT
-1,S-BeLOV-248536,S-BeLOV-248536,ACTCTCGA,CTGTACCA
+2,S-BeLOV-248536,S-BeLOV-248536,ACTCTCGA,CTGTACCA
 ```
-- The information for the [Reads] section
+- The information for the [Reads] section can be found in the *project_registration_form* or *RunInfo.xml*
 - Please note the *NNNNNNNNN* in the I7_Index are removed
 - the *index2*, which holds the I5_Index is ***reverse complement!***.
 This can be done using this link [>LINK<](https://arep.med.harvard.edu/labgc/adnan/projects/Utilities/revcomp.html)